How many of you have experienced a death in your family or of a friend?

 Grief is an inevitable part of life.
 It knows no zip code.
 It touches us all at some

-point in our lives and happens more than once.
+point in our lives and happens more than we want to realize or recognize.
 It is unpredictable.
 It is not

 mental illness or a sign of weakness.
 Imagine that grief is the trunk of a tree and

-grieve?
-We grieve because we loved the person or that thing added value to our
+Why do we grieve?
+We grieve because we loved the person or thing that added value to our

 lives.
 No one can tell you when or how to grieve because your grief journey is

 Acceptance.
-Most times the stages don’t occur in order.
+Most times the stages don’t actually occur in order.
 Some people never

 experience depression.
-Or they are angry before you may work through denial.
+Or they are angry before they work through denial.

 denial.
 There is no right order; your journey is unique to you.
 No one knows the